The Must-have's of the Full English Breakfast

 Toasted bread, with its crisp yet airy texture, provides a lighter contrast to the meal’s heavier elements.
 A heavy clod of butter is a must for that extra touch of indulgence.

 On the other hand, fried bread is the unapologetic choice for those who want to go all-in on decadence.
-Golden and crispy on the outside yet rich and slightly chewy within, fried bread absorbs all the flavorful pan oils from the bacon, making it an undeniably delicious (albeit indulgent) choice.
+Golden and crispy on the outside yet rich and slightly chewy within, fried bread absorbs all the flavourful pan oils from the bacon, making it an undeniably delicious (albeit gutsy) choice.

 Baked Beans: The Unsung Hero